Tag Archives: Historic Holidays

 They really had the place organized as there were about 15 buses waiting to pick everyone up.
 We got back to downtown Punxsutawney in about a half hour.
 This is when the event got strange.
 There were over 7000 people in the Knob that morning and while about 4000 went back home or back to work, there were a lot of people milling around downtown looking for something to eat and something to do after the ceremony.

-I went to the Elks Club for a buffet breakfast fundraiser, and it was mobbed!
+In 2016, I went to the Elks Club for a buffet breakfast fundraiser, and it was mobbed!
 There must have been about 100 people ahead of me and about another 75 people behind me.
 The kitchen looked overwhelmed and could not keep up with the food.
 For $9.50 it was really nice.
 You had scrambled eggs, pancakes, bacon, potatoes, biscuits and gravy and coffee/tea and orange juice.
 Everyone was moving as fast as they could especially the woman collecting money who looked very happy.

 After breakfast, there was a bunch of vendors on the Green who also got over-whelmed with customers and there was a historical hayride that the Historical Society sponsored that I swear people where fighting to get tickets for the ride.
 It was really nice as they took you around town and told you the history of the area.
 There was another showing of the movie and then that was it by noon.
 Everything shut down.

-All the souvenir shops were hopping, and I asked one of the ladies how they were doing, and she said they had a great day, better than expected.
+In 2016, all the souvenir shops were hopping, and I asked one of the ladies how they were doing, and she said they had a great day, better than expected.
 I don’t think the town expected so many people on a Tuesday morning and for the weather to be 52 degrees and sunny this late into winter.
 People were looking for things to do and places to eat.
 Even the McDonald’s was over-whelmed for breakfast and lunch.
 I heard the next day that many places ran out of food.

 This is where the town failed the tourists.
 There was not enough to keep everyone occupied and by noon everything was closing on the Green and even the Historical Society had to run an extra hayride for the people that wanted to go on it.
 People just left town after lunch.
 Maybe the town wanted it that way, but I think they really lost an opportunity to make more money for the town had they kept the activities until into the early evening.
 Bad marketing!